javedali99/python-data-visualization/README.md

 </br>

-This repository contains sample code scripts for creating awesome data visualizations from scratch using different `python` libraries (such as `matplotlib`, `plotly`, `seaborn`) with the help of example notebooks.
-For sample code with datasets, please check individual folder.
+This repository contains sample code for creating awesome data visualizations from scratch using different `python` libraries (such as `matplotlib`, `plotly`, `seaborn`) with the help of example notebooks.
+Please see the individual folder for python jupyter notebooks and datasets.

-If you find these resources useful, give this repository a star ⭐️.
+If you find these resources useful, please give this repository a star ⭐️.

 </br>